-There is no doubt that most of the presented architectures inherit coprocessor concept with flexible programmable modules as a strategy to match with realtime applications.
-An overview of recent programmable architectures targeted for various recent video processing applications is given in Table 3.
+There is no doubt that most of the presented architectures inherit coprocessor concept with flexible programmable modules as a strategy to match with real-time applications.
+An overview of programmable architectures targeted for various real-time video processing applications is given in Table 3.

 Based on the comparison that has been made, the following ideas are useful for VLSI designers.
-First and the foremost for the low-power design, the clock gating technique has been implemented in designs in [24] and [26] which significantly contributes to power saving schemes.
+First and the foremost for the low-power design, the clock gating technique has been implemented in designs in [22] and [24] which significantly contributes to power saving schemes.

 On the other hand, to allow compatibility with other processor, the C-code and VLIW-media processor have been incorporated into the TM3270, which prove that by inheriting the same programmability scheme, it can enhance the processor compatibility.
-Lin et al. in [28] agrees that this strategy promises extensive reduction of hardware complexity.
+Lin et al. in [26] agrees that this strategy promises extensive reduction of hardware complexity.